fulltopic/rlpractice/experiments/a2c/pong/report.md

 |16|[test29](###test29), [test31](###test31), [test32](###test32)|

 * 5: Although only [test17](###test17) worked, it proved that 5 is a possible candidate.
 * 8: No good cases.
-Maybe there was not enough case to prove its feasibility.
+There was not enough case to prove its feasibility.
 * 10: All cases generated not bad performance.
 While _env_num_ >= 50 in all these cases.
 Don't know which factor contributed more.
 * 16: Compared to [test24](###test24), it is hard to decide if 16-step is better than 10-step as the improvement is hard to detect and _entropyCoef_ changed.